Regarding breastfeeding, human moms worry about low milk supply, but lady canines also suffer from the same issues.

 Alternatively, taking zinc is also beneficial for dog moms breastfeeding their puppies.
 If used in small doses, apricots can increase the production of milk.

-Your nursing dog also needs more phosphorus and calcium, both for her depletion of the mineral through breastfeeding and the bone development of her puppies.
+Your nursing dog also needs more phosphorus and calcium for her mineral depletion through breastfeeding and the bone development of her puppies.
 Her pups also need protein to develop well.

 Nursing dogs, in general, require 4-8 times the energy requirements of regular adult dogs.
 Feeding your dog extra healthy fats could satisfy those needs and quickly add more calories.

-No matter what type of supplements you choose, it is best to consult your vet prior to really using it because a misstep might be disastrous for many puppies.
+No matter what type of supplements you choose, you should consult your vet before using them because a misstep might be disastrous for many puppies.
 Over-supplementing sometimes leads to health problems like nerve damage and digestive difficulties.

 5. Do not strictly stick to the basics

 A healthy, happy dog will produce milk better than a stressed counterpart.
 Therefore, you should warrant that the whelping area of your girl is comfy and clean so she will feel happy to stay there.
-Sometimes, you ought to give your mama dog a break from her fur babies.
+Sometimes, you should give your mama dog a break from her fur babies.

 Walk her around the house to give her mental stimulation and fresh air.
 This is what new moms need.
 Besides, get your dog regularly checkout out after the delivery.
 Any potential infection can be fatal to both the dog mom and puppies.